fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp3-m1-exercise-implement-base-derived-classes.md

 1. Implement specialized features in derived classes using properties and constructors.

-1. Compare the use of `new` and `override` keywords in derived classes.
+1. Use the `new` keyword to hide base class methods in derived classes.

 1. Override methods and properties in derived classes.

 1. Use the `base` keyword in overridden methods to access base class members.

-1. Override the `ToString` method of a derived class.

-1. Compare derived class objects using the `Equals` method.

 ## Review the current version of your banking app